zuh3r/tic-tac-toe/README.md

 ## Cool tech used

 'fight' function used which flashes "Fight" on the player whose turn it is.
-If player had two wins, this switched to a "Finish Him" message.
+If player had two wins, this switched to a "Finish Him" message. using .style.display ='none' to hide the fatality popup image and allowing it to flash when condition (winning) was met.

 ## Lessons I've learnt

 ## Future Features to add

+Add more characters and allow players to select a character Add a single player option where player v computer 'Fatality' audio when a winner is declared
+A character animation when winning best of 5